 Notes

-1 This is a compilation of the Road Traffic (Infringements) Regulations 1975 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 3 April 2009 of the Road Traffic (Infringements) Regulations 1975 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table